PgS-Toolbox/pgs-data-hub-apds/README.md

 # Parking Get Smart - Data Hub

 It is a generic version of Parkkihubi (https://github.com/City-of-Helsinki/parkkihubi) datahub, which is Django-based REST API for processing parking data.
 There were made changes to original parkkihubi, to allow easier deployment of the hub for other cities.
+It was also adapted to the APDS data standard, which was chosen as a core for its parking data standard by DATEX II community.
+Without changing the data model of the original Parkkihubi, PICTEC team implemented endpoints for exposing and interpreting data in the APDS standard for appropriate objects

 ## Getting Started